-- aims to ensure that students develop an increasingly sophisticated knowledge and understanding of mathematics in relation to Number and Algebra, Measurement and Geometry, and Statistics and Probability. - presupposes that each student has the potential to learn to work and think like a mathematician and aims to ensure that they have full access to activities that develop their understanding of important concepts and fluency with critical calculations and processes. - invites and challenges all students to build their problem solving skills and to develop their ability to communicate with and about mathematics. - recognises that mathematics should be an enjoyable and accessible discipline to study and provides engaging tasks that assist in making mathematics inclusive, and that can be effectively differentiated both for students experiencing difficulty and those who complete tasks easily.
+- aims to ensure that students develop an increasingly sophisticated knowledge and understanding of mathematics in relation to number, algebra, measurement, space, statistics and probability. - presupposes that each student has the potential to learn to work and think like a mathematician and aims to ensure that they have full access to activities that develop their understanding of important concepts and fluency with critical calculations and processes. - invites and challenges all students to build their problem-solving skills and to develop their ability to communicate with and about mathematics. - recognises that mathematics should be an enjoyable and accessible discipline to study and provides engaging tasks that assist in making mathematics inclusive, and that can be effectively differentiated both for students experiencing difficulty and those who complete tasks easily.